Acoustic scene classification in DCASE 2020 Challenge: generalization across devices and low complexity solutions: Acoustic Scene Classification with Multiple Devices

-Evaluation of submissions will be performed using two metrics: accuracy and multi-class cross-entropy.
-Accuracy will be calculated as macro-average (average of the class-wise accuracy for the acoustic scene classes).
-Multi-class cross-entropy (log loss) is used in order to have a metric which is independent of the operating point.
-Ranking of the systems will be done by accuracy.
+Evaluation of submissions was performed using two metrics: accuracy and multi-class cross-entropy.
+Accuracy was calculated as macro-average (average of the class-wise accuracy for the acoustic scene classes).
+Multi-class cross-entropy (log loss) was used in order to have a metric which is independent of the operating point.
+Ranking of the systems was be done by accuracy.